KawtharE/birdClicker/README.md

 	}

-Next, we are defining the **ViewModel** element in which we create the bird list item **observable array** from the Model data, then we initialize the display section by displaying the the first element of the array.
-Now since functions and forEach statement both create new context we have saved the **this** keyword, which represents the ViewModel context, inside a ne variable **self** in order to be able to use the variable available in the this context inside functions and forEach statement.
+Next, we are defining the **ViewModel** part in which we create the bird list as an **observable array** from the Model data, then we initialize the display section by displaying the first element of the array.
+Now since functions and forEach statement both create new context we have saved the **this** keyword, which represents the ViewModel context, inside a ne variable **self** in order to be able to use the variables available in the this context inside functions and forEach statement.

 	var ViewModel = function(){
 		var self = this